Imwas: British Mandate period

-Jordanian rule
+Jordanian period

 During the 1948 Palestine War, the village held strategic importance due to its location on the Latrun salient, affording control over the road to Jerusalem.
 Arab Liberation Army forces were there from April to the middle of May until the arrival of the Arab Legion.
 Israeli forces attacked the position several times but failed to gain control during the Battle of Latrun.

 After the 1949 Armistice Agreements, Imwas came under Jordanian control.

 The Jordanian census of 1961 found 1,955 inhabitants in Imwas.